 What is the difference between a protective finish and a varnish?

 You may have heard varnish used as a generic term for any finish, but traditional varnish describes an older form of finish that contains alkyd resin, oil, and solvents and is therefore known as acrylic resin varnish.
 When applied to surfaces indoors or out, varnish cures into a thin and glossy film with a faint yellow or amber tint, similar to the finish achieved with oil-based polyurethane.

 So although we might talk about ‘varnishing’ our paintings to protect them, we aren’t actually using a real varnish to do that.
 A varnish would be oil based and typically has a slightly yellow tint – not good for our paintings!

-What makes a good protective finish for your art?
+What makes a good protective finish for your acrylic paint?

 You will be looking for something that has these features in order to top-coat an acrylic painting: